Alla Prima Still-Life Oil Painting With a Limited Palette

 The painting process can be divided into the following steps:

-1. Start with a toned support.
+1. Start by toning your support.

 2. Wipe away the lights.